 Real Estate Investing: How to Buy and Rent.
 Landlord 101

 Guys, this is a comprehensive article in several parts, and it could be used as a guide to buying and renting properties.
-I have spent significant amount of time and efforts to prepare the guide for those who asked me many real estate- related questions as well as for those who is thinking about investing in real estate.
+I have spent a significant amount of time and effort preparing the guide for those who asked me many real estate-related questions as well as for those who are thinking about investing in real estate.
 Thanks to T. Nicely whose materials I used in the article.
-He has indicated many bullet points properly, so I won’t “invent the bicycle” again but will add much more and share my personal experience along the article.
+He has indicated many bullet points properly, so I won’t “invent the bicycle” again but will add much more and share my personal experience along with the article.

 The number of bullet points should not scare you if you REALLY want to become a landlord and rent your properties.